mostlymaxi/plumber/README.md

 notice how there is no output as all the commands received the interrupt.
 With plumber you can be confident that data held in the buffers of intermediate processes will never be lost like this.

 ## modules
 Building a module / transformer / process for the pipeline is easy in almost any programming language (performance is up to the programmer of course).
-All you need is a program that reads from stdin, does a transormation, and outputs to stdout.
+All you need is a program that reads from stdin, does a transformation, and outputs to stdout.

 Note: This is different for the first process in a pipeline - it is expected that it will handle SIGTERM and SIGINT in a responsible way.